LuisTorres262/Wireshark-Lab/README.md

 <img src="https://i.imgur.com/VFdqX8w.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Perpetual ping the private IP address of the virtual machine running Linux from the VM running windows 10.
+Perpetual ping the private IP address of the virtual machine running Linux from the VM running Windows 10.
 Open the network security group the Linux VM is using and disable incoming ICMP traffic.
 Observe the traffic on wireshark and command line ping activity.
 Re-enable ICMP traffic for your Linux VM.
 Back in the Windows 10 VM, observe the ICMP traffic in Wireshark and the command line ping activity.
 </p>
 <br />

 <img src="https://i.imgur.com/gUvRDy5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 While observing Wireshark, I noticed the ICMP traffic would get busy when I would ping the VM running Linux or ping www.google.com.
-When I diabled incoming ICMP traffic I noticed Wireshark coming back with "no response".
+When I disabled incoming ICMP traffic I noticed Wireshark coming back with "no response".
 This changed when I re-enabled ICMP traffic.

 <img src="https://i.imgur.com/neulSXX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>